troyschneringer/flashpoint/README.md

 - **Air Attack - Drop water from the Helicopter (Deck Gun Action)**: 4 AP, 2AP for the Driver/Operator

   The Helicopter can target the quadrant adjacent to its current landing area (denoted by the dashed red line) for an Air Attack.
 An Air Attack follows the same rolling rules as the Deck Gun Action.

+*Note: if the Helicopter is downwind it is grounded and cannot be operated until the Wind changes direction.*

+*Note: the Helicopter must always be piloted by a Firefighter to perform an action.*

 ## The River
 In addition to limiting the access of Firefighters to the forest, the River puts POI in additional danger.